clinispanhealth523/clinispanhealth/README.md

 3. Run "npm start" to start up a local server.
 4. Open a second terminal and navigate to `/clinispanhealth` again.
 5. Run "jest --coverage --runInBand" to get a test coverage report.
-(Testing requires "runInBand" because there is a database connection limit, that prevents database-related tests from being able to run concurrently, based on the current ClearDB plan being used for the database)
+(Testing requires "runInBand" because there is a database connection limit based on the current ClearDB plan being used for the database, which prevents database-related tests from being able to run concurrently.)

 # Deployment